-We used polarization-resolved Raman scattering measurements in the quasi-back-scattering geometry.
-We used Kr$^+$ laser with photon energies ranging between 1.55 and 2.65\,eV.
-All spectra were acquired with 150 grooves/mm diffraction gratings (spectral resolution of $\sim$3\,meV) in a triple stage spectrometer setup with a charge coupled device (CCD) detector.
-Single crystals of BiTeI were cleaved in nitrogen-rich environment and then transferred into continuous He-flow optical cryostat where all spectra were taken at 15\,K. The measured spectral intensities were corrected for the spectral response of the optical setup as well as optical power absorption of the material medium.
+For polarization-resolved Raman scattering measurements we used a Kr$^+$ laser with photon energies ranging between 1.55 and 2.65\,eV in the quasi backscattering geometry.
+All spectra were acquired with 150 grooves/mm diffraction gratings (spectral resolution of $\sim$3\,meV) in a triple-stage spectrometer setup with a charge coupled device (CCD) detector.
+Single crystals of BiTeI were cleaved in a nitrogen-rich environment and then transferred into a continuous He-flow optical cryostat where all spectra were taken at 15\,K. The measured spectral intensities were corrected for the spectral response of the optical setup as well as the optical power absorption of the material medium.

-The scattering polarization geometries, describing combinations of incident and collected light polarizations, are labeled as $e_{i}e_{s}$, where $e_{i(s)}$ refers to the polarization of the incident (collected) light, respectively.
-The energy of the incident and collected photons are denoted as $\omega_i$ and $\omega_s$, respectively.
-The two optically distinct spatial directions that result from the layered structure lie either in the \textbf{xy}-plane or along \textbf{z}-axis direction.
-The incident and collected photons were polarized in the \textbf{xy}-plane and propagated along \textbf{z}.
-The secondary emission spectra contain both, the photoluminescence (PL) and the Raman excitations.
+The scattering polarization geometries, defined by the incident and collected light polarizations, are labeled as $e_{i}e_{s}$, where $e_{i(s)}$ refers to the polarization of the incident (collected) light, respectively.
+The energies of the incident and collected photons are denoted as $\omega_i$ and $\omega_s$, respectively.
+The two optically distinct spatial directions that result from the layered structure lie either in the $\textbf{xy}$\,plane or along the $\textbf{z}$\,axis direction.
+The incident and collected photons were polarized in the $\textbf{xy}$\,plane and propagated along $\textbf{z}$.
+The secondary emission spectra contain both the photoluminescence (PL) and the Raman excitations.
 All of the measurements were performed in four scattering polarization geometries: XX, YX, RR, and RL.
-For linearly polarized light, the direction of the incident photon polarization is denoted as X, and the direction orthogonal to X in the \textbf{xy}-plane is denoted as Y. R and L denote right and left circularly polarized light, respectively, such that R(L) = X $\pm i$Y.
+For linearly polarized light, the direction of the incident photon polarization is denoted as X, and the direction orthogonal to X in the $\textbf{xy}$\,plane is denoted as Y. R and L denote right and left circularly polarized light, respectively, such that $R(L) = X \pm iY$.